acceleratescience/acceleratescience.github.io/_resources/introducing-data-science-for-science.md

   analysis skills using Python in a virtual instructor-led accelerated masterclass.
 ---
 **PhD students and postdocs across Cambridge University can apply for this training course, which will equip them will skills in data science for science.
-This course is currently closed for applications, future course dates will be advertised here.**
+The next course takes place from 16 October - 17 November and applications are open until Friday 8 September.**

 Aimed at helping participants apply data science tools to their own datasets and research problems, the course runs over five weeks.
 Previous courses have attracted participants from fields including chemistry, biochemistry, physics, engineering, medicine, veterinary medicine and psychology.

+A﻿pply [here](https://forms.office.com/Pages/ResponsePage.aspx?id=RQSlSfq9eUut41R7TzmG6SaVOxbmBOdAg9GzbnrB5IRUNFkwUko1SDlOOTc5VzkxTDJKWUpHQk5GMC4u) by Friday 8 September.

 \
 **What does the course cover?**\